nyampass/checkin-halake/README.md

  :twilio-key "<Twilio Auth Key>"
  :twilio-from "<Twilio From Tel>"}

+If you want to make push notifications available, put the generated *.p12/*.cer files into the directory `resources/private` and configure the environment variable `$HALAKE_SSL_KEY_PASS`.

 ## License

-Copyright © 2014 Nyampass Co.
+Copyright © 2014-2015 Nyampass Co.
 Ltd.

 Distributed under the Eclipse Public License version 1.0.